silvery107/rl-mpc-locomotion/README.md

 # RL MPC Locomotion
-This repo is aim to provide a fast simulation and RL training framework for quadruped locomotion.
-The control framework is a hierarchical controller  composed of a higher-level policy network and a lower-level model predictive controller (MPC).
+This repo aims to provide a fast simulation and RL training framework for a quadruped locomotion task by dynamically predicting the weight parameters of a MPC controller.
+The control framework is a hierarchical controller composed of a higher-level policy network and a lower-level model predictive controller.

-The MPC controller refers to [Cheetah Software](https://github.com/mit-biomimetics/Cheetah-Software) but written in python, and it completely opens the interface between sensor data and motor commands, so that the controller can be easily ported to mainstream simulators like MuJoCo.
+The MPC controller refers to [Cheetah Software](https://github.com/mit-biomimetics/Cheetah-Software) but written in python, and it completely opens the interface between sensor data and motor commands, so that the controller can be easily ported to any mainstream simulators.

-The RL training is carried out in the [NVIDIA Isaac Gym](https://developer.nvidia.com/isaac-gym) in parallel using Unitree Robotics Aliengo model, and transferring it from simulation to reality on a [real Aliengo robot](#sim2real_anchor).
+The RL training utilizes the [NVIDIA Isaac Gym](https://developer.nvidia.com/isaac-gym) in parallel using Unitree Robotics Aliengo model, and transferring it from simulation to reality on a [real Aliengo robot](#sim2real_anchor).

 ## Frameworks